grpc/proposal/A93-xds-ext-proc.md

 On the ext_proc stream, the events sent and received must be in the same order as on the data plane.
 For client-to-server events, the order must be headers, followed by zero or more messages, followed by a half-close.
-For server-to-client events, the order must be headers, followed by zero or more messages, followed by trailers.
+For server-to-client events, the order must be headers (skipped for Trailers-Only), followed by zero or more messages, followed by trailers.
 It is fine to interleave client-to-server events with server-to-client events, since the two directions are independent of each other.
-It is also fine for some of the events to be missing on the ext_proc stream; for example, if the filter is not configured to send client headers but is configured to send client messages, then it can start by sending a client message.
+It is also fine for some of the events to be missing on the ext_proc stream;
+for example, if the filter is not configured to send client headers but is configured to send client messages, then it can start by sending a client message.
 But if two different events are sent on the stream, they must be in the correct order relative to each other, both to and from the ext_proc server.

 When sending client headers, server headers, and server trailers events to the ext_proc server, if not in [observability mode](#observability-mode),